Remedying excessive contributions to a party committee: reattributions

 Reattribution by contributor

 With a reattribution, the contributor instructs the committee in writing to attribute the excessive portion of a joint contribution to the other individual joining in the contribution.
 For example, if the committee receives an excessive contribution drawn on a joint checking account, but signed by only one account holder, the committee may seek a signed reattribution of the excessive amount to the other account holder.
 (A joint contribution shall be attributed equally to each contributor, if the amount to be attributed is not indicated, but may also be reattributed so that a different amount is attributed to each contributor, if instructed by the contributors.)
 Note that a joint contribution must represent the personal funds of each contributor because contributions made in the name of another are prohibited.
-When requesting reattributions, the committee must also inform contributors that they may, alternatively, ask for a refund of the excessive portions of their contributions.

 Requesting reattribution

 If the written instrument has more than one name imprinted on it, the treasurer may ask the contributor whether the contribution was intended to be a joint contribution from more than one person.
-The treasurer must inform the contributor that he or she may instead request a refund of the excessive portion.
+The treasurer must inform the contributor that they may instead request a refund of the excessive portion.
 The treasurer should also inform contributors that a reattribution must be signed by each participating contributor and indicate the amount attributed to each contributor, if equal attribution is not intended.
 (This scenario would not be presumptive reattribution.)

 Receive reattribution or make refund